SomenMistri/intro_to_scRNA-seq/Lessons/3_integration_and_clustering.md

 ## Normalization
-An essential first step in the majority of mRNA expression analyses is normalization, whereby systematic variations are adjusted for to **make expression counts comparable across genes and/or samples**.
-The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
+An essential first step in most mRNA expression analyses is normalization, whereby systematic variations are adjusted to **make expression counts comparable across genes and/or samples**.
+The counts of mapped reads for each gene are proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
 Normalization is the process of adjusting raw count values to account for the "uninteresting" factors.
 The main factors often considered during normalization are: sequencing depth and gene length.

 ### Methods for scRNA-seq normalization